 - Another canonical one-sided pairing is Dirk/Jake, which is just as often angsty and unrequited as it does actually involve them getting together.
 Though later updates which gave the ship a lot more subtext and genuine possibility have changed this a bit.

 - One anachronistic pesterlog revealed that Gamzee apparently had a crush on Tavros, and enough that he later mourned Tavros and romantically kissed his dead body despite having, by that point, undergone a massive Freak Out that left him an Omnicidal Maniac.
 Tavros's feelings for Gamzee are deliberately unexplored, but the panel showing his reaction to Gamzee's soliciations is an Homage Shot to a Problem Sleuth panel which was captioned "You cannot do it.
 You cannot tap that ass."
 This suggests to a lot of fans that even if Tavros had felt anything towards Gamzee, he was emotionally unable to pursue his affections either because of his lack of self-esteem or because of fear of Vriska, his Stalker with a Crush.

 - El Goonish Shive: Justin, who is gay, has had a crush on Elliot since they met.
 However, Elliot is with Sarah.
 Fans love this ship, and Dan even did a sketchbook entry because of this.

 - X-Men: Evolution: The Rogue/Scott pairing is sometimes written this way.
-This one's got canon support, though: Rogue's one-sided crush on Scott as seen in the show was seen as being much more interesting than Scott and Jean's relationship (being put together just because the comics say they're supposed to be despite the total lack of chemistry.)
+This one's got canon support, though: Rogue's one-sided crush on Scott as seen in the show was seen as being much more interesting than Scott and Jean's relationship.

 - Isabella of Phineas and Ferb has a has huge crush on Phineas, who seems completely oblivious.
 (Well, most of the time he does.)